2022 Policy Platform

 Key Priority:

-- Pass the Consumer and Small Business Protection Act (CSPA): NYRL strongly supports A2495A(Niou)/S6414(Comrie) to amend New York’s primary consumer protection statute (GBL § 349) to conform with the majority of state consumer protection laws that broadly prohibit unfair business practices.
-Reform is needed now more than ever, in the wake of the COVID-19 crisis and the emergence of bad actors seeking to exploit vulnerable New Yorkers with unfair products and practices.
+Pass the Consumer and Small Business Protection Act (CSPA): NYRL strongly supports A.7138 (Weinstein) / S.795 (Comrie) to amend New York’s primary consumer protection statute (GBL § 349) to conform with the majority of state consumer protection laws that broadly prohibit unfair business practices.
+These predatory practices target and extract wealth from people of color, in communities with fewer safe options due to decades of systemic racism.
 The bill enhances access to justice for consumers and small businesses harmed in financing, mortgages and housing, insurance, student loans, and other transactions.
 The bill also simplifies pleading requirements and updates the outdated damages cap set 40 years ago.

 Consumer Finance

-- Curb Predatory Auto Lending: Many New Yorkers depend on personal vehicles, and some car dealers take advantage of this by offering high interest loans, often without regard for the credit history of the borrower.
+• Curb Predatory Auto Lending: Many New Yorkers depend on personal vehicles, and some car dealers take advantage of this by offering high interest loans, often without regard for the credit history of the borrower.
 The car-buying experience should be made more transparent and equitable.
 NYRL supports legislation to address predatory subprime auto lending, impose caps on interest-rate markups, and require clear disclosure of all fees and add-ons.
-NYRL also supports A819(Zebrowski)/S3237(Sanders), which restores the interest rate cap for auto lending that applies to most other consumer transactions in NYS.
+NYRL also supports A4485 (Zebrowski) / S4774 (Sanders), which restores the interest rate cap for auto lending that applies to most other consumer transactions in NYS.

 Insurance

-- Prohibit the Use of Credit Report Data and Other Socioeconomic Factors in Insurance Rating and Underwriting: NYRL supports A3082(Peoples-Stokes)/S5904(Parker) which bans the use of credit reports and other socioeconomic factors in the underwriting and pricing of home and automobile insurance.
+• Prohibit the Use of Credit Report Data and Other Socioeconomic Factors in Insurance Rating and Underwriting: NYRL supports A.843 (Peoples-Stokes) / S.6685 (Parker) which bans the use of credit reports and other socioeconomic factors in the underwriting and pricing of home and automobile insurance.
 Insurers’ use of this data often has a disparate impact on communities of color and disproportionately burdens lower-income New Yorkers with higher insurance costs.
-The NYS Department of Financial Services (DFS) recently banned the use of education and occupation as ratings factors for auto insurance pricing, but the use of credit report data continues to have serious discriminatory impacts.

-- Homeowners’ Insurance Data Disclosure: NYRL supports requiring residential property insurers to disclose data regarding the geographic locations of policies written, premiums collected, and losses incurred Transparency regarding where insurers are writing homeowners’ policies will help ensure fair access to affordable, quality insurance for homeowners in low-income communities and communities of color.
+• Homeowners’ Insurance Data Disclosure: NYRL supports requiring residential property insurers to disclose data regarding the geographic locations of policies written, premiums collected, and losses incurred.
+Transparency regarding where insurers are writing homeowners’ policies will help ensure fair access to affordable, quality insurance for homeowners in low-income communities and communities of color.

 Student Lending